brockk/trialr/README.md

 ```

 Sometimes, doses other than the maximal-utility dose will be recommended
 because of the dose-admissibility rules.
-See the
+See the EffTox vignette and the
-[vignette](articles/EffTox.html) and the original papers for more
+original papers for more details.
-details.

 Functions are provided to create useful plots.
 For instance, it is
 illuminating to plot the posterior means of the probabilities of